 Fellows

-Since its inception, the Center for the Humanities has supported faculty research across a broad range of humanities fields.
-In particular, Center fellows have found time, space, and intellectual community to produce an impressive catalog of research.
-This digital archive, which goes back to 2018, offers a snapshot of the long tradition of Center scholarship, dating back to its founding in 1984.
+Since its founding in 1984, the Center for the Humanities has supported faculty research across a broad range of humanities fields.
+Center Fellows have been supported with the time, space and intellectual community to produce an impressive catalog of research.
+This digital archive, which goes back to 2018, offers a snapshot of the long tradition of Center scholarship.

 Current Fellows